This gentle unscented lotion is perfect for those with sensitive skin.

 Measure the water in a separate jar.

 Set both jars down into a saucepan containing an inch or two of water that has been placed over a medium-low burner.
 Heat the jars and their contents via this indirect heat for around 10 minutes.
 Turn off the burner and remove the pan from it.

 Pour the melted oil/butter/wax mixture and distilled water together.
 The combination should immediately turn milky white as the emulsification process begins.

 Stir for around 30 seconds, then set aside to cool for 4 or 5 minutes, stirring occasionally.
 If you’d like to speed up the thickening process, you can set the jar of lotion down into a bowl of ice water while you stir.

 Keep stirring occasionally as the lotion cools.
 It may take several hours for your lotion to fully set up.

-Leucidal Liquid SF is used at a rate of 2 to 4%.
-That means for every 100 grams of ingredients in your recipe, you’d use 2 to 4 grams of Leucidal Liquid SF.
-This recipe weighs 120 g so I add 5 grams of preservative.
+A 1% usage rate means that for every 100 grams of ingredients in your recipe, you’d use 1 gram of Geogard ECT.
+This recipe weighs 120 g so I add 1 gram of preservative.